OP – D. President of NLTAMichelle LaMarche

 - The President of the NLTA is not permitted to concurrently hold an Executive position in any political party.

-The President has, within limits of the demanding requirements of the job, the ability to arrange his/her own schedule.
-However, while recognizing the demands of the office, the President is entitled to take, at his/her discretion, up to six weeks of holidays for each year of the two-year term.
+The President has, within limits of the demanding requirements of the job, the ability to arrange their own schedule.
+However, while recognizing the demands of the office, the President is entitled to take, at their discretion, up to six weeks of holidays for each year of the two-year term.

 - Sick Leave

-The NLTA President has the same sick leave benefits as if he/she were an active teacher.
+The NLTA President has the same sick leave benefits as if they were an active teacher.

 The NLTA President shall be covered with mandatory salary continuation insurance.
 NLTA will pay the full cost of this premium.
 [Feb/3-4/84]